MicrosoftDocs/Devices-docs/surface-hub/surface-hub-install-chromium-edge.md

 ### Install Microsoft Edge using a provisioning package

-1. From a PC, download the [Microsoft Edge provisioning package](https://aka.ms/HubEdge) to the root folder of a USB drive.
+1. From a PC, download the [Microsoft Edge provisioning package](https://aka.ms/HubEdge) (MicrosoftEdgeDevInstaller.ppkg) to the root folder of a USB drive.
 2. Insert the USB drive into Surface Hub.
 3. From Surface Hub, open **Settings** and enter your admin credentials when prompted.
 4. Navigate to **Surface Hub** > **Device management**.
 Under **Provisioning packages**, select **Add or remove a provisioning package**.